tensorflow/community/rfcs/20190506-filesystem-plugin-modular-tensorflow.md

 ## Existing implementation

-The existing implementation of a filesystem support in TensorFlow is hairy, due to the complexity of operations that needs to be provided.
-This section is an overview of the existing architecture.
+The implementation of a filesystem support in TensorFlow is hairy, due to the complexity of operations that needs to be provided.
+This section is an overview of the architecture.

 In short summary, TensorFlow’s support for filesystems can be decomposed into 3 types of API: